Skip to main content

 Cost Advantage

-South Africa offers competitive pricing with international standards.
+South Africa offers competitive pricing with first-world medical infrastructure at developing-world costs.

 Key Facts: Deep Plane Facelift in South Africa